 Romans Part One: Deep Dive

-Unlike some of the early churches to whom Paul wrote, the church in Rome was not one congregation but a number of different what we might call “house congregations”.
-These home fellowships would be typical at the time, for it wasn’t until at the earliest the third century that church buildings were widely used.
+Unlike some of the early churches to whom Paul wrote, the church in Rome was not one congregation but a number of different what we might call ‘house congregations’.
+These home fellowships would be typical at the time, for it wasn’t until at the earliest the 3rd Century that church buildings were widely used.
 It could be one of the reasons why Paul laid such an emphasis upon the gift of hospitality.
-Romans 16 gives identification of some of these home groups and their leadership in verses 3 to 5, 10, 11, 14 and 15.
+Romans 16 gives identification of some of these home groups and their leadership in verses 3-5, 10-11, 14-15.

 The gospel of God which may be refused: Chapters 9 – 11.